EBA CONSTITUTION

 To develop and encourage coaching and training programs for officials, players and coaches.

-To grant affiliation to the recognised controlling association from every country in Europe, and to represent these national associations at BI.
+To grant affiliation to the recognised controlling association from every country in Europe.

 Section 5.2: Autonomy